meircif/lumi-lang/docs/index.rst

 Welcome to **Lumi** programming language guide!

-Lumi is a general purpose programming language that is good for all needs, specially for long-term project, or where resources efficiency is needed.
+Lumi is a general purpose programming language that is good for all needs, specially for long-term projects, or where resource efficiency is needed.

 Lumi aims to be safe, efficient, flexible, easy to write, and easy to maintain.
 See :ref:`goals` for more details.